Design a 3D local scene

 Parallel view mode has a small but crucial role in 3D mapping.
 It should be used when a visual effect is needed and avoided when it is not.
 Parallel view mode can appear unnatural because people naturally observe things in perspective, and it can be extremely difficult to do even simple tasks when in parallel view mode, especially editing and navigating.

 - On the ribbon, click the View tab.
-In the Scene group, change Drawing Mode to Perspective Drawing Mode.
+In the Scene group, change Parallel Drawing Mode to Perspective Drawing Mode.

 The scene updates and displays the building at an oblique angle in perspective mode.
 In this mode, the building appears more squared, whereas in parallel mode, it appears to be higher in the back and lower in front.